rootstrap/react-native-use-styles/USER_GUIDE.md

 ### Styles namespace name

-Here's the approach for using namespace name.
+Here's the approach for using a custom namespace name.

 ```js
 import { Styles } from 'react-native-use-styles';